Father Romano Ferraro

 - 1989-2002 Parsons Manor (Jamaica, NY)

 Summary of Abuse Allegations against Father Romano Ferraro:

-Father Romano Ferraro is believed to have been one of the most prolific priest pedophiles on the East coast.
+Father Romano Ferraro Rockville Centre was ordained in 1960.
+He served in multiple parishes in New York, and worked in the Diocese of Rockville Centre.
+He is believed to have been one of the most prolific priest pedophiles on the East coast.
 During his 30 years as a Roman Catholic priest, he admitted in a court of law that he molested mostly prepubescent boys in the parishes he served from New York to St. Louis and while he was a Navy chaplain.

-According to media reports, in the mid 1980s, Father Ferraro allegedly abused two brothers in the Diocese of Metuchen.
+According to media reports, in the mid 1980s, Father Romano Ferraro Rockville Centre allegedly abused two brothers in the Diocese of Metuchen.
 He was “granted a temporary leave of absence for reasons that are both personal and parochial.”

 In November 1991, he was accused of sexually abusing a boy while wrestling with him that summer at a relative’s house.
 He was suspended in December 1988 for the alleged sexual abuse of another boy in August of that year.
 He was sent for treatment at St. Luke Institute in January 1989.